rdkcentral/rdkservices/docs/api/NetworkPlugin.md

 <a name="method.setStunEndPoint"></a>
 ## *setStunEndPoint [<sup>method</sup>](#head.Methods)*

 Set the Stun Endpoint used for getPublicIP.

+### Events

+  No Events.

 ### Parameters